redstone99/hass-alert2/README.md

           notifier: "{{ [ 'telegram_1', 'telegram_2' ] +
                         ( [ 'mobile_app_josh' ] if states('binary_sensor.is_away')|bool else [] ) }}"

+A technical note on quoting and lists of notifiers:<br>
+Templates evaluate to a string, even if they have a list inside.
+An entity's state also produces a string.
+Alert2 detects lists in such strings by evaluating the string as a python literal and seeing if a list results.
+So notifiers in such lists need to be quoted or the eval mechanism will think you're trying to name a variable.

 ### Tracked

 The `tracked` config subsection is for declaring event alerts that have no `trigger` specification and so can only be triggered by a service call to `alert2.report`.
 Declaring these alerts here avoids an "undeclared alert" alert when reporting, and also enables the system to restore the alert state when HomeAssistant restarts.

 Any of the above event alert parameters may be specified here except for `message` (since `alert2.report` specifies the message), `trigger` and `condition`.

+The `alert2.error` alert may be configured here.

 Example: